This article will help you get complete knowledge about anchor point archery.

 If it feels comfortable, that’s the best anchor point for you.

-If you open your mouth, you will lower the jaw which will change the anchor point.
+If you open your mouth, you’ll lower the jaw which will change the anchor point.

 Again, if you don’t keep your teeth together, say you chew gum, you’ll alter the anchor point.